Pick Your Language (Translate)

 Types of STCW Certificates, Certificates of Competencies and Pathways for Seafarers as per the STCW Convention

 Under the STCW Convention, all seafarers need to meet minimum standards of competence, age, medical fitness, and approved sea-going service.
-These standards are set by each national administration, but as a minimum, they should reflect STCW standards.
+These standards are set by each national administration, but as a minimum, they should reflect STCW standards and STCW Code.
 The certificates you are required to hold depend on your rank, responsibilities you are assigned on board, and the type of vessel you are serving on.

 To obtain an STCW certificate or endorsement you first need to successfully complete a training program approved by the issuing administration or to complete a period of approved seagoing service.
 For most certificates you will need a combination of both.